-CAN I CHANGE MY VOTE AFTER I HAVE MAILED IN MY PROXY CARD?
+CAN I CHANGE MY MIND AFTER I HAVE VOTED?

+Yes, you can change your vote at any time before voting is closed during the 2021 Annual Meeting.
 You may revoke your proxy by doing one of the following:

-- By sending a written notice of revocation to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204 that is received prior to the 2020 Annual Meeting, stating that you revoke your proxy; - By signing a later-dated proxy card and submitting it so that it is received prior to the 2020 Annual Meeting in accordance with the instructions included in the proxy card(s); or - By attending the 2020 Annual Meeting and voting your shares in person.
+- By sending a written notice of revocation to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204 that is received prior to the 2021 Annual Meeting, stating that you revoke your proxy; - By signing a later-dated proxy card and submitting it so that it is received prior to the 2021 Annual Meeting in accordance with the instructions included in the proxy card(s); - Submit a later-dated proxy over the Internet in accordance with the instructions on the Internet voting website; or - Attend the 2021 Annual Meeting and vote online at www.virtualshareholdermeeting.com/SPG2021.
+Please see "Admission Requirements-What do I need to do to attend the virtual 2021 Annual Meeting?" and "Can I vote my shares during the meeting?" on page 50 for more information.